Skip to main content

 Biography

 Mark Johannes van der Laan is the Jiann-Ping Hsu/Karl E. Peace Professor of Biostatistics and Statistics at the University of California, Berkeley.
-He has made contributions to survival analysis, semiparametric statistics, multiple testing, and causal inference.
-He also developed the targeted maximum likelihood methodology.
-He is a founding editor of the Journal of Causal Inference.
+He graduated in 1993 under supervision of Richard Gill at the Utrecht University in the Netherlands.
+He started a position in Biostatistics in 1994 and has been at UC Berkeley since.
+He has made contributions to survival analysis, semiparametric statistics, multiple testing, censored data and causal inference.
+He also developed the targeted maximum likelihood methodology and general theory for super-learning.
+He is a founding editor of the Journal of Causal Inference and International Journal of Biostatistics.
+He has authored 4 books on targeted learning, censored data and multiple testing, authored over 300 publications, and graduated 55 PhD students.
+He received the COPSS Presidents’ Award in 2005, the Mortimer Spiegelman Award in 2004, and the van Dantzig Award in 2005, among various others.

 Research Interests